 The Net Profits Interest in oil and natural gas properties is periodically assessed for impairment whenever events or circumstances indicate that the current fair value based on expected future cash flows of the Underlying Properties may be less than the carrying value of the Net Profits Interest.
+While the Trust did not record an impairment during the year ended December 31, 2016, future downward revisions in actual production volumes relative to current forecasts, higher than expected operating costs, or lower than anticipated commodity prices could result in recognition of impairment in future periods.
 During the year ended December 31, 2015, the Trust recognized a \$367,258,842 impairment of the Net Profits Interest.
-The impairment resulted in a non-cash charge to Trust corpus and did not affect distributable income.
-Future downward revisions in actual production volumes relative to current forecasts, higher than expected operating costs, or lower than anticipated market pricing could result in recognition of impairment in future periods.
-For further information, see "Note 4.
+The impairment resulted in a non-cash charge to Trust corpus, which did not affect distributable income.
+For further information on the impairment recognized in 2015, see "Note 4.
 Fair Value Measurements."
-The Trust did not realize an impairment during the years ended December 31, 2014 or 2013.
+The Trust did not recognize any impairments during the years ended December 31, 2016 or 2014.